AttorneyOnline/tsuserver3/README.md

-# tsuserver3
+# tsuserver3 RP edition

-A Python based server for Attorney Online.
+A tsuserver3-based server for Attorney Online.
+Additional features added for an exquisite roleplaying experience™

 Requires Python 3.5+.